aws-samples/amazon-ecs-fargate-workshop-dev-ops-data/README.md

 * Operations
 * Data engineering

-Visit the [main workshop site](https://ecs-fargate-dev-ops-data.workshop.aws/) to see the documentation, which is also mirrored in the `site` folder.
+Visit the [main workshop site](https://ecs-fargate-dev-ops-data.workshop.aws/) to see the documentation.

 ## License Summary